 This active and educational event is held after school in the Fall (not every year) and has the children (and parents!) reading a map of the school grounds and navigating from point-to-point collecting a series of “stamps” all while attempting to be the fastest in their group!
 Courses are set up for various age and abilities.

 Volunteer Opportunity: A few volunteers are needed to check in participants, record times of departure and return, and possibly help set up the courses.
 To volunteer, contact the PTO presidents or the Adventure Racing chair.

-The Auction/Party will be held on Friday, November 18th at the Boo Cat Club and is the single largest fundraising event of the year.
-This year’s party will include silent and live auctions and culminate with a dance party, featuring the masterful tunes of Captain’s own, DJ Crucial.
+The Auction/Party is the single largest fundraising event of the year.
+Whether it is a big bash at the Boo Cat Club featuring the masterful tunes of Captain's own DJ Crucial, or a chic affair at the St. Louis Artists' Guild featuring the unique masterworks of the talented K-5 students, it is always a fun time!
 Whether you plan to bid on big ticket items, sign-up for parties hosted by Captain parents and teachers, or just dance and mingle with the Captain community, we encourage you to buy a ticket and support our school!